The International Association of Focusing Oriented Therapists is a professional group of Focusing Oriented Psychotherapists.

 Most of us have years of immersion in the philosophy and practice of Focusing-oriented Therapy.
 All FOTs listed have completed a specialist post-graduate/post-registration level training to become certified in this approach.
 We offer psychotherapy as well as individual Focusing sessions and Focusing training for the public and other professionals.

-The IAFOTs itself does not offer certification, registration, or licensing of therapists or Focusing teachers.Certification of Focusing-Oriented Therapists is currently offered upon the successful completion of a substantial training coordinated by experienced FOTs most of whom are also Certifying Coordinators of The Focusing Institute.
+The IAFOTs itself does not offer certification, registration, or licensing of therapists or Focusing teachers.Certification of Focusing-Oriented Therapists is currently offered upon the successful completion of a substantial training coordinated by experienced FOTs most of whom are also Certifying Coordinators of The International Focusing Institute.
 Of course it is also possible to take stand-alone workshops in FOT that do not necessarily lead to certification.

-Upon subscribing to the list you will receive an email confirming your subscription and stating the guidelines.
+Upon subscribing to the list, you will receive an email confirming your subscription and stating the guidelines.
 Please read these carefully, and upon agreement, we welcome you to the IAFOTs Discussion List.
 Then email the discussion list and request the link to submit your practice information and photo to the site.
-The contact form below is NOT for submissions to the site, only for questions about IAFOTs.
+The contact form on the site is NOT for submissions to the site, only for questions about IAFOTs.